kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  3.md

 ## Package Preparations ##

 We will create an Intune win32 app that will install all the necessary components for the encryption to work and then, we will create a scheduled task that will run one time at first logon.
 This scheduled task will kick-off a script that gathers what we need and uploads the logs.
-Since we have no control over the order that those apps will get installed during autopilot enrollment, I had to come up with a solution that would upload the logs after everything was finished.
+Since we have no control over the order that those apps will get installed in during autopilot enrollment, I had to come up with a solution that would upload the logs after everything was finished.
 Hence the scheduled task.

 In my lab, I used the [Powershell app depoyment toolkit](https://psappdeploytoolkit.com/) to basically do everything we need to have configured.
 Once that is done, we need to convert it to a format Intune understands.
 This is done using the [Win32 content prep tool](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool).
 As an alternative, you could use my [GUI for the PSADT](https://www.oscc.be/sccm/configmgr/powershell/posh/intune/Powershell-App-deployment-toolkit-GUI/) if you are not to familiar with both the PSADT or the content prep tool.
 That's what I will be using to set everything up.